 After the prototype gets approved and funding is secured, the project will move into full production with the appropriate amount of personnel assigned to it.
 As alluded to previously, game design has a lot of specializations which I’ll try to break down here.

 Systems design refers to the conceptualization and design of entire game systems, such as the combat system in Overwatch, the crafting mechanic in Minecraft or the leveling system in World of Warcraft.
 You’re also responsible for documenting said system in extreme detail, so that everyone who has to work on it knows exactly what to do.
 This is commonly done in a Game Design Document.

 Systems designers also decide how their system will interact with other game systems and set the basis for what game mechanics and features can be designed around it.
 Due to the scope, complexity and importance of systems like this, it’s a job most often left for more senior game designers.

 Feature design refers to the design of smaller, standalone features such as a daily login bonus or guild house customization.
 This type of work will see you touch on a variety of features rather than a specific system like the systems designer.

 Feature design is usually not a comprehensive enough specialization to be a job in itself.
 As a result, when you see a job listing for a “Game Designer” you can assume that it’s referring to feature design with the added expectation that you will also do general purpose game design, like play testing and balancing for example.

-As an entry level game designer you’ll likely work on content for existing systems, such as creating a set of healing items or designing skills for a character.
+As an entry level game designer you’ll likely work on content for existing systems, such as creating a set of healing items or designing skills for a character that someone else made.
 The most common type of content design is level design, which involves mapping out the playable area and sprinkling it with cover, obstacles and other doodads.